Nairobi fly

-Nairobi fly is the common name for two species of rove beetle in the genus Paederus, native to East Africa.
+Nairobi fly (also sometimes "Nairobi Eye") is the common name for two species of rove beetle in the genus Paederus, native to East Africa originating from Tanzania.
 The beetles contain a corrosive substance known as pederin, which can cause chemical burns if it comes into contact with skin.
 Because of these burns, the Nairobi fly is sometimes referred to as a "dragon bug."

 Description

 Adult beetles are predominantly black and red in colour, and measure 6–10 mm in length and 0.5–1.0 mm in width.
 Their head, lower abdomen, and elytra are black, with the thorax and upper abdomen red.

 Biology

 The beetles live in moist habitats and are often beneficial to agriculture because they will eat crop pests.
-Adults are attracted to incandescent and fluorescent lights, and as a result, inadvertently come into contact with humans.
+Adults are attracted to artificial light sources, and as a result, inadvertently come into contact with humans.

 Heavy rains, sometimes brought on by El Niño events, provide the conditions for the Nairobi fly to thrive.
-Outbreaks have occurred in 1998, 2007, 2019, 2020.
+Outbreaks have occurred in 1998.